sengopal/sengopal.github.com/content/blog/tips-presentation-notes-hints.md

 category=Nontech
 author=Senthilkumar Gopal
 type=post
-status=published
+summary=Recently, I came across this oldie, but great article on public speaking on OReilly.
+Though they had some really good tips and notes about presenting some of the most important aspects from that article that captured my attention and which i would recall every time i present something are below. status=published
 ~~~~~~
 Recently, I came across this oldie, but great article on public speaking on [OReilly](http://www.oreillynet.com/pub/a/social-media/excerpts/9780596802004/public-speaker-butterflies.html).
-Some of the most important aspects from that article are:
+Though they had some really good tips and notes about presenting some of the most important aspects from that article that captured my attention and which i would recall every time i present something are below.

 ### How to structure the talk
 1. Answer most 5 common Questions the audience would have.
 Structure the talk around it